Create a Windows VM with accelerated networking using Azure PowerShell

 $cred = Get-Credential

-First, define your VM with New-AzureRmVMConfig.
-The following example defines a VM named myVM with a VM size that supports Accelerated Networking (Standard_DS4_v2):
+Define your VM with New-AzVMConfig.
+The following command defines a VM named myVM with a VM size that supports accelerated networking (Standard_DS4_v2):

 For a list of all VM sizes and characteristics, see Windows VM sizes.

 $vmConfig = Set-AzVMOperatingSystem -VM $vmConfig ` -Windows ` -ComputerName "myVM" ` -Credential $cred ` -ProvisionVMAgent ` -EnableAutoUpdate $vmConfig = Set-AzVMSourceImage -VM $vmConfig ` -PublisherName "MicrosoftWindowsServer" ` -Offer "WindowsServer" ` -Skus "2016-Datacenter" ` -Version "latest"

 Attach the network interface that you previously created with Add-AzVMNetworkInterface:

 New-AzVM -VM $vmConfig -ResourceGroupName "myResourceGroup" -Location "centralus"

 Confirm the Ethernet controller is installed in the Windows VM

 Once you create the VM in Azure, connect to the VM and confirm that the Ethernet controller is installed in Windows.

 Go to the Azure portal to manage your VMs.
 Search for and select Virtual machines.

 In the virtual machine list, choose your new VM.